VilerIT/frontend-project-lvl2/README.md

 This utility is made to compare two files and print the difference between them.
 You can use it as a library in your JavaScript code as well.

-Only JSON and YAML files are yet supported.
+JSON and YAML files are supported.

 *Note*: you can compare files with different extensions, e.g. you can compare ``before.yml`` and ``after.json``.